nova-collective/agora/README.md

 **The Voter casts the vote, and the election metadata are "stamped" to the Digital Electoral card, this prevents a Voter to vote more than one time**.

-The electronic vote allows to introduce a variety of voting mechianism: just as example, Agora implements a mechanism that gives to each voter 20 voting points to be distributed across the candidates.
+The electronic vote allows to introduce a variety of voting mechanisms: just as example, Agora implements a mechanism that gives to each voter 20 voting points to be distributed across the candidates.

 # Resources